Ahmad Yatim Discovering the genetic and molecular basis of SARS-CoV-2 resistance

-Ahmad Yatim, post-doctoral fellow in immunology, won the 2021 Bettencourt Young Researchers Prize for his work on resistance to SARS-CoV-2.
+Ahmad Yatim, post-doctoral fellow in immunology, won the 2021 Bettencourt Prize for Young Researchers for his work on resistance to SARS-CoV-2.

 Pseudo-frostbite as a sign of unusual immunity